What is Construction Accounting?

 Importance

 Construction accounting advocates separate accounting for each construction project.
 By following such an accounting process, a contractor can evaluate the total cost incurred in the case of each project and, as a result, can also ascertain the profits available from each such project by comparing the costs with the associated revenue.
-The contractor can exercise control over the entire project and check for cost control procedures if required.
+The contractor in a construction accounting format can exercise control over the entire project and check for cost control procedures if required.

-- On the other hand, construction accounting is not just regular accounting, but it is an extension of regular accounting.
-Although it follows the same basic principles of regular accounting, however, more detailed reporting analysis is added.
-It is because construction accounting is project-based and accounting is done for each project separately, by treating each project as a separate profit center.
+- Construction accounting is project-based, and accounting is done for each project separately by treating each project as a separate profit center.
+On the other hand, construction accounting is not just regular accounting but also an extension of regular accounting.
+Although it follows the same basic principles as regular accounting, a more detailed reporting analysis is added.

 Recommended Articles

-This article has been a guide to What is Construction Accounting & its Definition.
-Here we discuss the methods of construction accounting, characteristics, and importance along with examples and differences from regular accounting.
-You can learn more about from the following articles –
+This article is a guide to what is Construction Accounting.
+We explain the method, journal entries, differences with regular accounting & examples.
+You can learn more about it from the following articles –